A Projective Algebra for Ansatz: Resolving Wigner's Puzzle and the Existence of External Realms: Conclusion

 \section{Conclusion}

 This manuscript has attempted to address key issues in physics from the point of view of philosophy.
-By adopting a metaphysical framework closely aligned with that used in the practice of physics, the philosophical tool of Ansatz was examined, and the process of its use was clarified.
+By adopting a metaphysical framework closely aligned with that used in the practice of physics, the philosophical tool of \textit{Ansatz} was examined, and the process of its use was clarified.
 In this context, a mathematical formalism for describing intrinsically non-mathematical objects was expounded.
 In examining the consistency of such a framework, a careful distinction between existence (in the mathematical sense) and `extantness' (in the sense of phenomena existing in the universe) was made.
 Using the formalism, a general condition for extantness was derived in terms of a generalised object, which incorporates the salient features of abstraction and projection to the non-mathematical world in a way easily manipulated.
 In principle, the formalism may make verifiable predictions, since properties (and the consequences of combinations of properties in the form of theorems) can be arranged to make strict statements about the behaviour or nature of a system or other general objects.

 As an example, a possible explanation of Wigner's `unreasonable effectiveness' of mathematics was derived.
-This demonstrates the ability of a metaphysical framework to address important mysteries inaccessible from within the physics itself being described.
+This demonstrates the ability of a metaphysical framework to address important mysteries inaccessible from within physics itself.

-Lastly, an attempt was made to classify other universes in a general fashion, and to clarify the characteristics and role of evidence for theories that provides at least a partial description of a universe.
-The connection between phenomena that constitute evidence and the theory itself was established in a Duality Theorem.
-Instead of focusing on attempting an ad-hoc identification of extra-universal phenomena from experiment, the formalism was used to \emph{derive} basic properties of objects that do not align with our universe.
-As a first example toward such a goal, a fundamental object was identified, which satisfies the necessary properties of evidence, and whose extantness does not coincide with our universe.
-This paves the way for future investigations into more precise details of the properties (perhaps initially bizarre and unexpected) that objects may possess outside our universe.
+Lastly, an attempt was made to classify other universes in a general fashion, and to clarify the characteristics and role of evidence for theories that provide at least a partial description of a universe.
+The connection between phenomena that constitute evidence and the theory itself was established in a proposed Duality Theorem.
+Instead of focusing on attempting an \textit{ad-hoc} identification of extra-universal phenomena from experiment, the formalism was used to \emph{derive} basic properties of objects that do not align with our universe.
+As a first example toward such a goal, a fundamental object was identified, which satisfies the necessary properties for evidence, and whose extantness does not coincide with our universe.
+This paves the way for future investigations into more precise details of the properties of objects and methods amenable to this type of formal inquiry.